top of page

 May is Mental Health Awareness Month!
 As part of our continuing efforts to reach and support the young people of York, we engaged a social media management agency run by York, PA natives to help develop a unique social media campaign for this year's Mental Health Awareness Month activities.

-On this page you'll find more information about our #GotYourBackChallenge on TikTok, explore resources for parents, students, and families to discuss mental health awareness, and more.
+On this page you'll find more information about our Gentle Mental Health Reminder Filters, and can explore resources for parents, students, and families to discuss mental health awareness, and more.

 Follow Us On TikTok

-Let other's know that you're here to support them during Mental Health Awareness Month and beyond by participating in the #GotYourBackChallenge.
+Let other's know that you're here to support them during Mental Health Awareness Month and beyond by using and sharing your own videos with these social filters to #ShineALightOnMentalHealth.

 Step 2: Post Your Video